Mariam-33/Burger-app/README.md

 # Burger App

-This project Burger app was developed in REACT.It allows user to create the burger with the choice of their own toppings
+This project Burger app was developed in REACT.It allows user to create the burger with the choice of their own toppings.
+The deployed application can be found at https://clinquant-cobbler-b3ce95.netlify.app/

 ## Available Scripts